MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

 Thanks to the following individuals who provided helpful feedback and contributed to discussions on this document: Paul Leach, Nathan Ide and Rob Trace.

+A substantial portion of Mike's work on this draft was supported by Microsoft during his employment there.